 Experience more joy in life with Joy Fairhall.

-Joy Fairhall is an in-demand speaker, emotional Intelligence and guidance coach, and a leader specializing in working with those affected by life-changing diagnosis or events and teaching them how to be more joyful.
+Joy Fairhall is an in-demand speaker, emotional Intelligence and guidance coach, and a leader specializing in working with those affected by life-changing diagnoses or events and teaching them how to be more joyful.

 Having been through these challenging experiences herself, Joy has a unique insight into the emotional turmoil people are experiencing, the support and guidance required during those challenging times.